BurdaMagazinOrg/theme-thunder-admin/README.md

 # Thunder Admin Theme

-An administration theme for the Thunder Distribution that extends and modifies Sevens styles for authoring UX and an integrated look and feel of the contributed modules used in the distribution.
+An administration theme for the Thunder drupal distribution that extends and modifies the styles of the core theme seven for authoring UX and an integrated look and feel of the contributed modules used in the distribution.

 ## Development work in progress
 This theme started as an admin theme shipped with the first RCs of the thunder